 Christine Hurtsellers is chief executive officer of Voya Investment Management, the asset management business of Voya Financial, which helps Americans plan, invest and protect their savings — to get ready to retire better.
-In this leadership role, Hurtsellers drives the strategic direction and operational performance of Voya Investment Management, which manages over $200 billion in assets as of June 30, 2016, for both affiliated and external institutions as well as individual investors.
-The firm, which has a 40-year history, is a top-25 manager of U.S. institutional and defined contribution assets across Equities, Fixed Income and Multi-Asset Strategies and Solutions.
+In this leadership role, Hurtsellers drives the strategic direction and operational performance of Voya Investment Management, which manages over $238 billion in assets as of September 30, 2020, for both affiliated and external institutions as well as individual investors.
+The firm, which has a more than 40-year history, is a top-25 manager of U.S. institutional and defined contribution assets across Equities, Fixed Income and Multi-Asset Strategies and Solutions.
 Hurtsellers also serves on Voya Financial’s Executive Committee.

 Hurtsellers earned a Bachelor of Arts in finance with high honors from Indiana University Kelley School of Business and holds the Chartered Financial Analyst® designation.